deadlygeek/git-pages-actions-playground/progress.md

 ### Defining what this project will do

 The final output will be a simple static website.
 It will have a ascii text image of a cow saying something.
-This will use the cowsay npm pack.
+This will use the cowsay npm package.
 What the cow is to say will be defined in another json object.
 When any file is updated in the source

  - a node program will run inside the dev container